 The best camera drone is the DJI Mavic 2 Pro, which has a 1/2.3 Hasselblad sensor, much larger than you'll find on other drones with built-in cameras.
 If you're looking for something with a zoom lens, then the Mavic 2 Zoom, which has a 2x zoom lens, is your best option.

 Looking for a drone under $100?
 Here is a list of the best cheap drones, many of which are great for kids and those learning how to fly.
+And, if you want to stay in the air longer, check out our guide on how to extend the flight time of your drone.

 The best drones you can buy today

-Read our full DJI Mavic Mini review.
+Read our full DJI Mini 2review.

 The DJI Mavic Air 2 is the best drone for those who want to record 4K video, but don't want to spend more than a grand.
 This second edition of the Mavic Air has been upgraded with a better camera, capable of taking 4K videos at 60 frames per second, as well as super-slo mo 240p video at full HD resolutions.
 And, it can take super-large 48-megapixel photos, too.